Closing Date: 9 January 2022

 - Maintain and utilise knowledge of relevant legislation, including impact on the local constituency

-- Prepare and present results for the purposes of briefing notes for committees, parliamentary questions, articles and press releases
+- Prepare and present results for the purposes of briefing notes for committees, parliamentary questions and motions, articles and press releases

 - Pro-active and re-active communications with all media